komarkom/scientific_writing-2017/3381/GolubevVV/solution_method_description.md

 Ideally, a tool would subscribe to the desired set of system events and report those accordingly, following ROS reactive workflow.
-However, this is challenging, because not all kernel changes may be observed in an asynchronious way due to their implementation factor.
+However, this is challenging, because not all kernel changes may be observed in an asynchronous way due to their implementation factor.
 In particular, kernel provides read-only access to some of its high-level data structures through *sysfs*, propagating standard UNIX file workflow [@Kerrisk:2010].
-One would use *ionotify(...)* API [@man:ionotify] to observe filesystem changes in an asynchronious way, yet this approach would not work on *sysfs*, because *sysfs* entries are lazy - there are no changes, until client requests current state [@LDD:2005].
+One would use *ionotify* API [@man:ionotify] to observe filesystem changes in an asynchronous way, yet this approach would not work on *sysfs*, because *sysfs* entries are lazy - there are no changes, until client requests current state [@LDD:2005].
 This leads to the conclusion, that most kernel changes can be observed only by *sysfs* polling.

 Interfaces
 ----------